New VA Policy Regarding:

 However, if you provide acceptable mitigating circumstances (or reasons beyond your control) that caused you to drop or withdraw, you will be responsible only for paying back money paid for the time period after you stopped attending.
 You will not be responsible for the entire term's fees.

-To learn about this new policy, and especially, what constitutes "mitigating circumstances," read VA's Mitigating Circumstances FAQs.
+To learn about this new policy, and especially, what constitutes "mitigating circumstances," read VA's information about Mitigating Circumstances.

 You will be able to submit mitigating circumstances/documentation by: